 How do you go about finding tennis camps near you?
 Fortunately, several resources are available to do so.
 One of the best things that you can do is check the official athletics department websites of nearby schools, as well as ones that you are considering playing for that, are further away.
 With D1 tennis schools, D2 tennis schools and D3 tennis schools located throughout the country, you are most likely near one or, in many cases, several.

 Do also peruse sources that offer comprehensive lists of tennis camps.
-NCSA and Athnet are a couple of good ones.
+Like NCSA’s list of men’s tennis camps and women’s tennis camps.
+Athnet provides a list too.
 Another is the MyTennisLessons.com blog, while KidsCamps.com is a helpful resource as well.

 Also, check out websites for local parks venues.
 For example, the City of South Bend Venues Parks & Arts provides a page dedicated to its tennis camp offerings.
 Of course, if you are in or near South Bend, Ind., consider tennis camps offered by the University of Notre Dame.